FriskTheFallenHuman/Source-SDK-2015/README.md

 based on: https://github.com/Msalinas2877/tf-ep - credits to Msalinas2877

-                                  THIS IS A PROOF OF CONCEPT IS NOT MEAN TO BE USE
+                                THIS IS A PROOF OF CONCEPT IS NOT MEAN TO BE USE IN ANY OTHER MOD

                                               SOURCE 1 SDK LICENSE

 Source SDK Copyright(c) Valve Corp.